-The road and bus planning, including the funding plan, in the urban reserve plan will be important to the timing of conversion of this urbanizable land to urban land in the future.
-Jenne Road provides two-lane access in a northeasterly direction from Foster Road through URA 4.
-The road turns north and becomes NE 174th Avenue less than a mile from Foster Road.
-This road currently experiences major congestion as many use it as a through route from Foster Road to Powell Boulevard and vice versa.
-Jenne Road has been identified in Metro's draft Regional Transportation Plan (RTP), Proposed Transportation Solutions for 2020 (September 1998) as being one of a list of projects identified as the most critical system needs in the Portland region for the next 20 years.
-The list of projects and programs is part of a major update to the RTP, which begins to implement the Region 2040 Plan.
-Jenne Road is identified for a Traffic Management Plan and will be included in the second round of analysis for the RTP.
-Inclusion in second round analysis, however, does not guarantee that the project will be funded in the RTP.
-It does give recognition to its importance to the regional system and ranks it higher in priority than other transportation projects identified in the region.
+Sunnyside Road and 147th Avenue provide access in an east and west and a north and south direction through URA 14.
+The three major roads presently serve this area; Sunnyside, 172nd and Highway 212.
+Sunnyside Road, 172nd Avenue and Highway 212 can be improved to accommodate urbanization of this area.
+East Sunnyside Road has been identified in Metro's draft Regional Transportation Plan (RTP), Proposed Transportation Solutions for 2020 (September 1998) as being one of a list of projects identified as the most critical system needs in the Portland region for the next 20 years.
+The list of projects and programs is part of a major update to the RTP that begins to implement the Region 2040 Plan.
+Sunnyside Road from 122nd Avenue to 172nd Avenue-has been identified in the Traffic Management Plan to widen the street to five lanes, improve safety and access to the east and will be included in the second round of analysis for the RTP anticipated in 1999.